CyberPlataa/LimaCharlieSOCLab/README.md

 <h1>We Are SO Back- LimaCharlie SOC (EDR)</h1>

 <h2>Description</h2>
 I created a SOC lab again!
 This time, I used two small vm's (Microsoft 11, and Ubuntu Server 64).
 I installed LIMA charlie onto the windows vm, after removing all of its firewalls, I used the Ubuntu Server as an attack VM.
-Deploying and launching a pay load (Silver surfer) to create incidents and break into the VM.
+Deploying and launching a pay load (Sliver surfer) to create incidents and break into the VM.
 This created various incidents, allowing me to observe, respond, and eventually block.
 This served as a super valuable experience to get HANDS on SOC training.
 <br />